tldraw/tldraw/packages/tldraw/README.md

 ## License

 The tldraw source code and its distributions are provided under the [tldraw license](https://github.com/tldraw/tldraw/blob/main/LICENSE.md).
-This license does not permit commercial use.

-If you wish to use this project in commercial product, you need to purchase a commercial license.
-To obtain a commercial license or learn more, please fill out [this form](https://forms.gle/PmS4wNzngnbD3fb89).
+To learn more, visit [tldraw.dev](https://tldraw.dev).

 ## Trademarks